HarvinderSingh22/PyCyberSuite/README.md

 ```powershell
 python main.py
 ```

-- Log in with your credentials (see `data/user.json`).
-- Use the GUI to access all cybersecurity tools.
+Login credentials are stored in `data/user.json`.

-- Reports are saved in the `reports/` directory.
+Reports are saved in the `reports/` directory.

+---

-## Requirements
+## 📝 Notes
+This toolkit is strictly for:

-- Python 3.8+
+- Educational Learning
-- See `requirements.txt` for all required libraries (tkinter, cryptography, requests, python-nmap, schedule, etc.)
+- Ethical Cybersecurity Testing

+❌ Do NOT use for unauthorized penetration testing.

+---

-## Contributing
+## 🤝 Contributing

-Pull requests and suggestions are welcome!
-Please open issues for bugs or feature requests.
+Pull requests are welcome!
+Report issues and suggest enhancements anytime.

+---

-## License
+## 📜 License
 MIT License

 ---